bordozer/totalizator/README.md

 	edit system properties

-	- system.admin.ids:		system admins IDs separated by comma (should be edited after system run and admin user registration)
+	- system.admin.ids:		system admins IDs separated by comma (for clear DB should be edited after system run and admin user registration, not necessary to change it if '*test*' profile used)

 							*system.admin.ids=1*